Put-plus-plus/Time-Series-Analysis-Python/README.md

 The `NeuralNetwork`class has three methods.
 The `split_data()` method accepts a dataframe (df_cleaned) with the date data as the index and the event data in a single column.
 Accepts a string (split_date) in the "%d/%m/%Y" format for defining the cutoff for the split of the data into train and test datasets.
 Output is four numpy arrays with scaled train (X_train, y_train) and test (X_test, y_test) data.
 The `define_model()` accepts an integer (in_nodes) with the number of nodes in the input layer, and with the default set to two.
 Outputs the structure (self.nn_model) of a recursive neural network model.
 The `fit_model()` method fits a recursive neural network model (self.nn_model) to the data and returns the mean absolute error (mae) and root mean squarred error (rmse).

+The dataset used in the below example is an adapted version of Hungarian Chickenpox Cases.
+(2021).
+UCI Machine Learning Repository. https://doi.org/10.24432/C5103B.
+Time and count errors have been introduced to illustrate the data cleaning capabilities of the code, and a selection of features has been made for this analysis.

 ## Dependencies
 * Microsoft Windows 10.0.19045